Gravette High School

 Gravette High School is a comprehensive public high school located in the fringe town of Gravette, Arkansas, United States.
 The school provides secondary education for students in grades 9 through 12.
 It is one of nine public high schools in Benton County, Arkansas and the sole high school administered by the Gravette School District.

 The district, and therefore Gravette High's attendance boundary, includes the majority of Gravette, as well as all of Maysville and Sulphur Springs, and a section of Bella Vista.

 Academics

 Gravette High School is accredited by the Arkansas Department of Education (ADE) and has been accredited by AdvancED since 1983.
 The assumed course of study follows the Smart Core curriculum developed by the ADE, which requires students complete at least 22 units prior to graduation.
-Students complete regular coursework and exams and may take Advanced Placement (AP) courses and exam with the opportunity to receive college credit.
+Students complete regular coursework and exams and may take Advanced Placement (AP) courses and exams with the opportunity to receive college credit.